Moundasy/Advanced-Honeypot-Contract-Rugpull/README.md

 # HoneyPotContract
-⚡ HONEYPOT CONTRACT CAN BE PURCHASED HERE https://t.me/honeypotbest ⚡
+⚡ HONEYPOT CONTRACT CAN BE PURCHASED HERE https://t.me/hivedevstore or t.ne/hivedev ⚡

 ALL CONTRACTS ARE TESTED AND READY FOR FULL WORK